 Where we previously released a new version of our cloud services every six weeks on average, we now have many teams who continuously deliver new functionality to our customers, several times a week, and even several times a day.

 We have about 40 cross-functional autonomous development teams (we call them Service Delivery Teams) that have full responsibility for both development and operations.
 With an average of about 9 people in each team, the Service Delivery Team is fully responsible for design, development (including testing), delivery (deployment), monitoring, infrastructure (this term includes both IaaS, PaaS and other resources the service depends on), handling incidents, and everything in between.

-In our experience, having all the relevant experts working together in one team which is responsible for “everything”, is not just more efficient (because there are fewer dependencies on other parts of the organization), but it also results in higher quality cloud services (primarily because multiple types of competence can be utilized throughout the development process).
+In our experience, having all the relevant experts working together in one team which is responsible for “everything”, is not just more efficient (because there are fewer dependencies on other parts of the organisation), but it also results in higher quality cloud services (primarily because multiple types of competence can be utilised throughout the development process).

 We did not phrase it like this at the time, but at the end of the initial workshops, we had described a way of working that continue to live on today as our core principles: DevOps, Continuous Delivery and Public Cloud.

 We wanted to break down any resemblance of silos between development and operations, so we developed the concept of a “Service Delivery Team”, which is similar to a development team, but includes the operational competence necessary for the team to take full responsibility, for both development and operations.